 For example, before booking your flight there are a few details that you must keep in mind:

-- You will need a Negative COVID-19 Test Result within 72 hours of your departure to Canada.
-This is very important and it must be done in your home country.
-Once you know where you are going to take this COVID-19 test and how long the results will take, you will know when exactly to book your flight to comply with this requirement.
-Keep in mind in you are transiting through any other country, that country might have different requirements, so please make sure you check this BEFORE booking your flight.
+- You will need a negative COVID-19 test result within 72 hours of your departure to Canada.
+This is very important.
+Once you know where you are going to take your COVID-19 test and how long the results will take, you will know when exactly to book your flight to comply with this requirement.
+Keep in mind if you are transiting through any other country, that country might have different requirements, so please make sure you check this BEFORE booking your flight.

 Example: If you are flying to Canada from Spain and you have a connecting flight in Amsterdam, you must check the requirements in Amsterdam for transiting passengers.
 Remember the 72 hours of the Covid-19 test are counted from the moment you board your flight to Canada, not from the moment you leave your home country.
 In this example, the 72 hours are important for your flight from Amsterdam to Canada.

 Plan your quarantine, in case you don’t get the exemption.
-Prepare in advance for arrival testing at your planned point of entry.Final determination of whether or not you qualify for the exemption is made by a government representative at the border.
-You must therefore be prepared to quarantine for 14 days, in case you:
+The final determination of whether or not you qualify for the exemption is made by a government representative at the border.
+You must, therefore, be prepared to quarantine for 14 days, in case you:

 - are symptomatic